dtcrout/hugo-personal-site/content/setup.md

 I'm interested in the [gear other people use](https://usesthis.com/) to get their work done.
 If you're at all curious, here's my personal setup:

-## Lenovo ThinkPad x220 💻
+## MacBook Air 2019 💻

-The xx20 ThinkPad series is the last one to have the classical keyboard.
-I use this computer as my daily driver.
-I run Ubuntu LTS as my primary OS, switching between different window managers.
+I switched to a MacBook from a ThinkPad x220 as my daily driver mainly out of convenience.
 For development I use [tmux](https://github.com/tmux/tmux/wiki) and [Spacemacs](http://spacemacs.org/).
 My dotfiles are hosted on [GitHub](https://github.com/dtcrout/dotfiles).
 For additional productivity, I use the [Vimium](https://vimium.github.io/) Chrome extension which brings Vim controls to the browser.

 ## Happy Hacking Keyboard Professional 2 + Hasu BT Controller ⌨️